Skip to content

 value: cpu,disk,diskio,mem,swap,system,hostobject,net,host_processes,container,statsd,ebpf,rum

-For user access monitoring, the DataKit address must be accessible from the user's network.
-Modify the DataKit configuration file /usr/local/datakit/conf.d/datakit.conf to set listen="0.0.0.0:9529".
-In this example, DataKit is deployed using DaemonSet, so the default configuration has been modified.
-In production, it is recommended to deploy a separate DataKit instance for RUM.
+In this example, DataKit is deployed via DaemonSet, and the default configuration has been modified.
+It is recommended to deploy a separate DataKit for production RUM usage.

-Modify the /usr/local/k8s/dist/index.html file and add the following content to the head section:
+Modify the /usr/local/k8s/dist/index.html file, add the following content in the head section:

 <script src="https://static.guance.com/browser-sdk/v2/dataflux-rum.js" type="text/javascript"></script>